-What many people don’t know is you have two options to go when it comes to getting the roof re-done.
-You can choose to either shingle over your existing roof, or tear-off the original roof, and start over.
+What many people don’t know is you have two options to go when it comes to roof replacement.
+You can choose to either shingle over your old roofs, or tear-off the original roofs, and start over.
 There are pros and cons to each of the method, in which you’re going to learn in this article.

 What Does Roof Tear Off Mean?

 Roof tear-off is simply the method of complete removal of your old shingles and replacing them with the new one.